-It’s an intriguing time for the Royal Family right now, with Harry and Meghan’s exit undoubtedly causing a stir within Buckingham Palace.
+It’s an intriguing time for the Royal Family right now, with Harry and Meghan’s exit undoubtedly causing a stir within Buckingham Palace and the release of the fourth season of The Crown on Netflix.

 Questions have, therefore, been asked on who will become the next reigning monarch.
 Current incumbent Elizabeth II ascended the throne at the age of 25 upon the death of her father, George VI.
 And it’s now been 68 years on the throne, having been proclaimed queen on February 6 1952.